Customer data management: 5 principles to build your strategy

 5. Using customer data for your business

-(1) What are the types of Customer Data?
+(1) what are the types of customer data?

 The first aspect of your customer data management strategy is to understand the different kinds of customer data.
 Only 20% of the data generated is structured and easy to analyze, which means 80% is most likely subjective and unstructured.